 What is the Flex Modification program?

-The Flex Modification program (FMP) is a conventional loan modification program designed to help homeowners who are experiencing long-term or permanent financial hardship.
-It can be used as a way to avoid foreclosure.
+The Flex Modification program is a conventional loan modification program designed to help homeowners who are experiencing long-term or permanent financial hardship.
+Using this program can help you avoid foreclosure.

-If you qualify, you might be able to have your loan term extended to 40 years and your principal-and-interest payment reduced by up to 20 percent.
+As a qualified applicant, you might be able to have your loan term extended to 40 years and your principal and interest payment reduced by up to 20 percent.
 In some cases, the lender might also lower the interest rate on the loan.

 The FMP is beneficial to both borrowers and lenders.
 The borrower is able to remain in their home, while the lender can save money by not going through the foreclosure process.

 Who qualifies for the Flex Modification program?

 Ultimately, your lender determines whether you’re eligible for a Flex Modification.
 For starters, your loan must be owned or guaranteed by Fannie Mae or Freddie Mac, which means it must be a conventional loan.
 If you have a government-backed loan like an FHA, VA or USDA loan, those programs have separate loan modification options you can pursue.

 Some of the eligibility requirements for the program include:

 - Your mortgage is at least one year old.